harihaysrun/coffee/README.md

 **As the site owner, I want to:**
 - Allow users to discover coffee shops
-- decide type of coffee to drink for the user
+- Suggest type of coffee and shop to the user
-- introduce user to different types of coffee
+- Introduce user to different types of coffee

-**Putting myself in the shoes of the end user, I would want to:**
+**Putting myself in the shoes of the end user, I want to:**
-- easily check out coffee shops
+- Easily check out coffee shops
-- find interesting shops and add them to my bookmarks list
+- Find interesting shops and note them down for future reference
-- have a machine decide for me a drink I should try out
+- Have a machine decide a drink for me since I'm undecisive
-- UI that's pleasing to look at so it won't repel me/drive me away from using it
+- use an app that has a pleasing UI to look at so it won't repel me/drive me away from using it

+Here's the link to my project: <a href="https://harihaysrun.github.io/coffee/">Where's my coffee?</a>
 <!-- Include a URL to the deployed version of the project -->